metametadata/clj-fakes/docs/user-guide.md

 early on that some fakes (including protocol method fakes) are potentially used inappropriately.

 If you use [`with-fakes`](#context) macro then self-tests will be run automatically on exiting the block.
-Otherwise, when [explicit context](#context) is used, you have to invoke self-tests manually.
+Otherwise, when [explicit context](#context) is used, you have to invoke self-tests manually using next function:

+`(fc/self-test ctx)`

+Each test can also be run manually using dedicated functions.
 Currently two types of self-tests are supported to identify:

 * unused fakes